Ping i525 vs Titleist T200: A Comprehensive Comparison

 The club has a relatively high ball speed, which leads to longer shots, and its accuracy is enhanced by the trajectory control and stability it provides.

-The Titleist T200, on the other hand, is designed for golfers who value distance and control.
+The Titleist T200, on the other hand, is designed for golfers who value an iron with a solid feel that also packs high levels of forgiveness.

 The T200 has a multi-thickness face that provides a large sweet spot, which contributes to its distance and accuracy.